ShinanoMusashi/Shinano_LOL/README.md

 If you need help, want to request a fix, or have an idea for improvement:
 - Message me on Discord: monika_base64
 - Or open an issue on this GitHub repo

+## **IMPORTANT**
+This project is for learning purposes only.
+Commercial use or any illegal activity is prohibited.
+Any direct or indirect consequences occured from the use of this project will be beared solely by the user, not by the author.
+By using this project, you fully understand and accept the above terms